 Savoring A Glass Of Wine : What Makes Your Wine Sing

-What’s fascinating is that there is this tiny fraction of ‘other stuff’ in wine which influences the color, the taste and the aroma of your drink, makes it a natural flavor enhancer especially for beef recipes.
+What’s fascinating is that there is this tiny fraction of “other stuff” in wine that actually influences the color, taste and aroma of your drink.
+Together, they become a natural flavor enhancer especially for beef recipes.
 This is where wine starts to get interesting!

 You read it right.
 Yeast has a role in the preparation of wine.
 During the early stages of winemaking, yeast converts sugar into alcohol when oxygen is being withheld from the grapes.

-Sugar is the agent which assists yeast in fermenting.
-This is the process of ‘chaptalization’ when sugar like fructose and glucose are added to grape juice during fermentation.
+Sugar is the agent that assists yeast in fermenting.
+This is the process of “chaptalization,” when sugars like fructose and glucose are added to grape juice during fermentation.
 The sugar gets broken down and converted into alcohol and carbon dioxide by yeast.

-There are various minerals including iron, potassium, magnesium, zinc, calcium, manganese and phosphorus.
-Wine drinkers get 4% of daily diet of minerals but do not contribute to any taste of minerality in wine.
-Interesting fact- Red wines have a higher minerals content than white wine.
+Many wines feature minerals including iron, potassium, magnesium, zinc, calcium, manganese, and phosphorus.
+Wine drinkers get 4% of their daily diet of minerals, but these do not contribute to any taste of minerality in wine.

-Esters are the personal perfumes of the wine so the aroma in wine is attributed to them.
-When acids interact with alcohol, esters are created and they slowly change along with the evolution of wine.
-Yeast, which ferments the wine helps Esters to add to the raspberry and strawberry-like flavors in red wines green apple and flower-like flavors in white wines.
+Esters are the personal perfumes of the wine that attribute to the aroma in wine.
+When acids interact with alcohol, esters are created and slowly change along with the evolution of wine.
+Yeast, which ferments the wine, helps esters to add to the raspberry and strawberry-like flavors in red wines and the green apple and flower-like flavors in white wines.

 Phenols are a large group of chemical compounds that contribute a wide variety of aromas and tastes in wine.
-In fact, this is the element of wine that is responsible for making it the perfect accompaniment of chocolate.
-Phenols come from several sources including the wine grapes themselves and the process of aging wine.
+In fact, this is the element of wine that is responsible for making it the perfect pairing with chocolate.
+Phenols come from several sources, including the wine grapes themselves and the process of aging wine.

-Sulfites are preservative added to the wine.
-They do not add any flavor of wine and are must be less than 350 parts per million.
-White wines tend to contain more sulfites than red wines and sweet wine contains more sulfites than dry wines.
+Sulfites make up the preservatives added to wine.
+They do not add any flavor to wine and must be less than 350 parts per million.
+White wines tend to contain more sulfites than red wines, and sweet wine contains more sulfites than dry wines.

-The next time you are sitting on your porch after a long day or on the dinner table in a French restaurant, sipping your favorite wine or experimenting with something new- you can charm your friends or your partner with your knowledge of what’s really inside their wine glass.
+The next time you are sitting on your porch after a long day or at the dinner table in a French restaurant sipping your favorite wine or experimenting with something new, you can charm your friends or your partner with your knowledge of what’s really inside their wine glass.